cancancaloglu/cancancaloglu/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Hello 👋

-My name is Kerim Can.
+My name is Kerim Can Cancaloğlu.
 I am an Electrical and Electronics Engineering student.

 I am currently learning Python and continuing my education in the **“Autonomous Systems”** certificate program at **Istanbul Gelisim University**.